-Graduate study in psychology is designed for students seeking the Ph.D.; students enrolled in the doctoral program may elect to receive a Master of Arts when they have completed the M.A. requirements.
+Graduate study in psychology is designed for students seeking the Ph.D. degree.
+Students enrolled in the doctoral program may elect to receive a Master of Arts (M.A.) degree when they have completed the necessary requirements.

 The Master of Arts program in psychology requires 30 s.h. of graduate credit with thesis, and 37 s.h. of graduate credit without thesis.
+Students must maintain a cumulative and program g.p.a. of at least 3.00 to earn the degree.
 The department ordinarily offers the M.A. only to students enrolled in the Ph.D. program.

 Thesis students must earn 24 of the required 30 s.h. at the University of Iowa.
-Course work for the thesis program must include a statistics course and at least an additional 8 s.h. earned in Department of Psychological and Brain Sciences courses and seminars.
+Coursework for the thesis program must include a statistics course and at least an additional 8 s.h. earned in Department of Psychological and Brain Sciences courses and seminars, or in courses or seminars that meet area-specific requirements for one of the training areas.
 Thesis students also must complete an acceptable scholarly thesis and perform successfully in an oral defense of their thesis.

 Nonthesis students must earn 30 of the required 37 s.h. at the University of Iowa.
-Course work for the nonthesis program must include a statistics course and at least an additional 15 s.h. earned in Department of Psychological and Brain Sciences courses and seminars.
+Coursework for the nonthesis program must include a statistics course and at least an additional 15 s.h. earned in Department of Psychological and Brain Sciences courses and seminars, or in courses and seminars that meet area-specific requirements for one of the training areas.
 Nonthesis students also must perform successfully on an examination covering their area of specialization.

 Graduate Training Areas